 HS Codes and importing e-commerce parcels

-The challenge for e-commerce merchants is how to manage the descriptions of thousands of SKU's / item for import to the USA.
+The challenge for e-commerce merchants - including Shopify sellers - is how to manage the descriptions of their catalogue of products and understanding the import costs to their international customers.

-Jet Worldwide works with e-commerce merchants to develop efficient parcel import processes for thousands of different SKU's to the USA.
+Jet Worldwide works with e-commerce merchants to develop efficient parcel import processes for online orders shipped cross borders

 Best Advice for Manifesting e-commerce Parcels to the USA